jlabusch/shotter/README.md

 ## How?

-Scripts can either be a single function that takes no arguments and invokes `window.callPhantom("takeShot")` on completion or a list of functions that trigger `window.callPhantom("next")` after each step and finishing with `window.callPhantom("takeShot")`.
+Scripts can either be a single function that takes no arguments and invokes `window.callPhantom("takeShot")` on completion, or a list of functions that trigger `window.callPhantom("next")` after each step and finish with `window.callPhantom("takeShot")`.

 For a trivial example, look at `default_script.js`